Recommended Vietnam Itinerary 7 Days for First-time Travelers

 The Mekong Delta is the area where the Mekong River meets and flows into the sea through a series of distributaries.
 In contrast to major cities' noisy and frantic life, coming to this region will give you a sense of calm in the countryside.

-First, you travel to Ben Tre province and take a boat to the Ham Luong River.
-After cruising along the river, you will stop by local workplaces to witness the Mekong life.
+- Stop by local workplaces to witness the Mekong life.
 You may visit the coconut processing workshop, eat their coconut candy, or try weaving at a mat weaving house.

 Try weaving sedge mats with locals